Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 Standard metrics are computed to evaluate semantic segmentation: confusion matrices, overall accuracy, mean per-class accuracy, and mean intersection-over-union (mIoU).
 Additionally, we assess the geometric accuracy of the estimated DTM.

 {

 }

 When comparing the literature, we found that forest researchers~\citep{Yin2016Jul12How,Liang2018Jul24International} and machine learning professionals, including those specialising in computer vision~\citep{Gu2022Feb15review,Wang2019Associatively}, often use different names for the same quality metric.
 To make this explicit and avoid misinterpretations, we list them in Table~\ref{tab:MetricsForIndividualTreeDetection}.
 It shows that both fields differ in naming conventions while conveying similar evaluation criteria.
-In the Table~\ref{tab:MetricsForIndividualTreeDetection}, $N$ is the total number of reference trees, TP is the number of true positives (correctly detected trees), FN is number of reference trees that are not detected, FP is number of false positives (detections not correspondiong to any reference tree), and TP+FP thus equals the total number of trees predicted by the system.
+In the Table~\ref{tab:MetricsForIndividualTreeDetection}, $N$ is the total number of reference trees, TP is the number of true positives (correctly detected trees), FN is number of reference trees that are not detected, FP is number of false positives (detections not corresponding to any reference tree), and TP+FP thus equals the total number of trees predicted by the system.

 A subtle source of potential differences is the procedure used to match predicted trees to reference trees.
 In forest research this is frequently done based on geometric distances, i.e., each reference tree is matched to the detection that closest to it in terms of (stem) location~\citep{Yan2020Feb5Self,Huo2022Jan3Towards,Hao2022JanHierarchical}.
 Sometimes additional exclusion criteria are employed to ensure the detection is sufficiently close, has similar height, etc. A related variant is to consider a detection correct if its location falls within the crown boundary of the reference tree~\citep{Chen2022Jun10Individual}.
 Some studies on individual tree detection match by IoU score between projected 2D crown polygons~\citep{Dietenberger2023Tree}.
 In our study we follow the standard procedure in computer vision, which reflects the 3-dimensional nature of the problem.
-Detections are matched with reference trees at the point level, and matches are made based on the IoU score between the two point sets.
+Our method matches predicted tree instances to reference trees based on the IoU score between their respective point sets.
+This approach ensures robustness against variations in tree and stem densities across different plots.
 Predictions that do not reach an IoU of at least 0.5 with any reference tree are counted as false positives.